-In the USA, in 2006, the US EPA launched the PFOA Stewardship Program following concerns raised about the impact of PFOA and long-chain PFASs on human health and the environment, including concerns about their persistence and presence in the environment60.
-The programme involved eight major companies61 committing to reducing PFOA from facility emissions and product content by 95 percent no later than 2010, and to work toward eliminating PFOA from emissions and product content no later than 2015.
-All participating companies state in the most recent progress reports, that they met the PFOA Stewardship Program goals62.
+In the USA, in 2006, the US EPA launched the PFOA Stewardship Program following concerns raised about the impact of PFOA and long-chain PFASs on human health and the environment, including concerns about their persistence and presence in the environment64.
+The programme involved eight major companies65 committing to reducing PFOA from facility emissions and product content by 95 percent no later than 2010, and to work toward eliminating PFOA from emissions and product content no later than 2015.
+All participating companies state in the most recent progress reports, that they met the PFOA Stewardship Program goals66.

 Alternatives to PFAS-containing foams have mostly been tested in small-scale tests as specified in technical standards against a limited number of flammable liquids.
 Fluorine-free foams behave differently to PFAS-containing foams and show more variability in their performance.
 However, large-scale tests have also demonstrated satisfactory technical performance under certain conditions.
-Additional testing with other flammable liquids in a more complete range of fire scenarios is needed to ensure the effectiveness of fluorine-free firefighting foams.
-Since large fire incidents are rare and large fire testing is costly, limited practical experience has been gained until now in such challenging fire scenarios.
+Additional testing with other flammable liquids in a more complete range of fire scenarios is ongoing to ensure the effectiveness of fluorine-free firefighting foams.
 Importantly, it is not only the foam itself which needs to be considered, but the performance of the foam in combination with (i) the flammable liquid to be tackled and (ii) the foam application method (application system and application parameters).

-See also Annex section E.2 for information on analysis of alternatives and Table E.23. in Annexes which describes a comparison of the use of fluorine-free alternatives in key sectors of use.
+See also section 1.4 and Annex E.2 for information on analysis of alternatives and Table E.23. in Annexes which describes a comparison of the use of fluorine-free alternatives in key sectors of use.